shivajiva101/KlipperWrt/README.md

 <details>
   <summary>Click for STEPS!</summary>

-:exclamation: Although this is an OpenWrt snapshot it works seamlessly, as long as the core package feed points at the correct tag for the firmware version.
+:exclamation: Although this is an OpenWrt snapshot, it works seamlessly as long as the core package feed points at the correct tag for the firmware version in this repo.
-#### 1. Build OpenWrt image(optional)
+#### 1. Build OpenWrt image(uneccessary)

 <details>
   <summary>Click to expand!</summary>

-* Only neccesary until the [port](https://github.com/openwrt/openwrt/pull/3802) gets merged and officially supported.
-  * I recommend following figgyc's [post](https://github.com/figgyc/figgyc.github.io/blob/source/posts.org#compiling-openwrt-for-the-creality-wb-01-tips-and-tricks).
-You'll find there his experience and a guide to compile OpenWrt.
-Here is his OpenWrt [branch](https://github.com/figgyc/openwrt/tree/wb01) with support for the Creality Wi-Fi Box and the [PR](https://github.com/openwrt/openwrt/pull/3802) pending to merge to main OpenWrt.
-UPDATE: Creality WB-01 was merged in this commit [PR](https://github.com/openwrt/openwrt/commit/f29bc8736aacf36fc4f339182b74a20489096a2b) to main.
+* Creality WB-01 was merged in this commit [PR](https://github.com/openwrt/openwrt/commit/f29bc8736aacf36fc4f339182b74a20489096a2b) to main.
 It should be available in the OpenWrt v25 release, when that eventually comes.
+* Until then I strongly advise you to use the firmware releases available in this repo.
+They are built to use the signed kernel modules provided for these tags, and everything else comes from OpenWrt servers.
+This means you can install any kernel module I made available, without disabling signature checking.
+This results in fewer problems and smaller firmware binaries, no need to worry about missing drivers.

   </details>
 #### 2. Install OpenWrt to the device